elmtree-askmo/cloudcannon-app/content/learn/politics/what-is-the-significance-of-curvilinear-disparity-in-party-ideology.md

 url: /learn/politics/questions/what-is-the-significance-of-curvilinear-disparity-in-party-ideology
 score: -1.0
 related_article1:
-    id: 169273
+    id: 169276
-    title: How does democratic socialism propose to address capitalist inequalities?
+    title: >-
+        How do federal and provincial party relationships affect party integration and dynamics in Canada?
     subject: Politics
-    url: /learn/politics/questions/how-does-democratic-socialism-propose-to-address-capitalist-inequalities
+    url: /learn/politics/questions/how-do-federal-and-provincial-party-relationships-affect-party-integration-and-dynamics-in-canada
 related_article2:
-    id: 169269
+    id: 169271
-    title: How do electoralist parties utilize mass membership cultivation and leader appeal?
+    title: >-
+        How does classical liberalism view the free market economy and competition?
     subject: Politics
-    url: /learn/politics/questions/how-do-electoralist-parties-utilize-mass-membership-cultivation-and-leader-appeal
+    url: /learn/politics/questions/how-does-classical-liberalism-view-the-free-market-economy-and-competition
 related_article3:
-    id: 169275
+    id: 169280
-    title: What is wedge politics, and how does it aim to attract and divide voters?
+    title: >-
+        How does media influence public opinion and election campaigns in the context of political culture and voter behavior?
     subject: Politics
-    url: /learn/politics/questions/what-is-wedge-politics-and-how-does-it-aim-to-attract-and-divide-voters
+    url: /learn/politics/questions/how-does-media-influence-public-opinion-and-election-campaigns-in-the-context-of-political-culture-and-voter-behavior
 related_article4:
-    id: 169271
+    id: 169280
-    title: How does classical liberalism view the free market economy and competition?
+    title: >-
+        How does media influence public opinion and election campaigns in the context of political culture and voter behavior?
     subject: Politics
-    url: /learn/politics/questions/how-does-classical-liberalism-view-the-free-market-economy-and-competition
+    url: /learn/politics/questions/how-does-media-influence-public-opinion-and-election-campaigns-in-the-context-of-political-culture-and-voter-behavior
 related_article5:
-    id: 169269
+    id: 169275
-    title: How do electoralist parties utilize mass membership cultivation and leader appeal?
+    title: >-
+        What is wedge politics, and how does it aim to attract and divide voters?
     subject: Politics
-    url: /learn/politics/questions/how-do-electoralist-parties-utilize-mass-membership-cultivation-and-leader-appeal
+    url: /learn/politics/questions/what-is-wedge-politics-and-how-does-it-aim-to-attract-and-divide-voters
 ---

 &nbsp;